Error Handling

 This structured natural language format allows AI to:

-- Parse key information (field name, error type)
+- Parse out key information (field names, error types)

 Vibe Coding Practical Scenarios